DHTMLX/docs-suite/docs/toolbar/api/toolbar_getstate_method.md

 `id: string | number` - optional, the id of a Toolbar control

 @returns:
-Either the value/state of the control, or an object with IDs of controls and their values/states.
+Either a string with the value of the control, or a boolean value with the state of the control, or an object with IDs of controls and their values/states.

 @example:
 var state1 = toolbar.getState("search");